Share taxi: West Bank, Palestine

 Share taxis are often called "ser-vees" (service taxi) in the West Bank.
 Minibuses are often used in lieu of vans.
-Ford Transit vans were often a popular vehicle for conversion, resulting in the generic trademark "Ford" and "Fordat"(pl) being used to describe minibuses of various makes, replacing aging Mercedes sedans.
+Ford Transit vans were often a popular vehicle for conversion, resulting in the generic trademark "Ford" and "Fordat"(pl) being used to describe minibusses of various makes, replacing aging Mercedes sedans.

 Oceania

 New Zealand

 In New Zealand the first widespread motor vehicle services were shared taxi services termed service cars; a significant early provider was Aard, operating elongated Hudson Super Sixes.
-By 1930 there were 597 service cars.
+By 1930, there were 597 service cars.
 Aard was taken over by New Zealand Railways Road Services in 1928.

-Shared taxis in New Zealand nowadays are referred to as Shuttles or Shuttle vans (see below).
+Shared taxis in New Zealand nowadays are referred to as shuttles or shuttle vans.